-By testing the activity of 14 defense systems against our phage panel, we observed that the majority (7 out of 9 active systems) of the defense systems tested in PAO1 are capable of protecting the cell population at low phage concentration (MOI <1), but not at high concentration (MOI ≥ 1).
-This phenotype could be caused by the defense system being overwhelmed at high phage concentration, or by death or dormancy of the infected cell (43) which serves as a means of protecting the cell population through kin selection.
-The latter phenomenon has been reported for CBASS (44) and for RADAR (45, 46), and is now proposed for QatABCD, Druantia Type III, and AVAST Type V. In addition, we show that defense systems have anti-phage specificity that is often linked to the phage family or genus, suggesting that defense systems operate using conserved properties within phage phylogenetic groups, as shown previously for certain defense systems (27, 30).
-However, CBASS Type III-C and Zorya Type I in our study were effective against multiple distinct phage families, suggesting that these defense systems employs a more general sensing mechanism or that their effector is activated by other cellular responses.
-While Zorya remains largely uncharacterized, the current knowledge of CBASS activation suggests a variety of phage sensing strategies, including the recognition of peptides (HORMA domain) and dsDNA binding (cyclase) in Escherichia coli CBASS Type III-C (32), binding of structured phage RNA in Staphylococcus schleiferi CBASS Type I-B (47), and phage-driven depletion of folate-like molecules in Vibrio cholerae CBASS Type II (48).
+By testing the activity of 14 defense systems against our phage panel, we observed that the majority (seven out of nine active systems) of the defense systems tested in PAO1 are capable of protecting the cell population at low phage concentration (MOI < 1), but not at high concentration (MOI \geq 1).
+This phenotype could be caused by the defense system being overwhelmed at high phage concentration or by death or dormancy of the infected cell (46) which serves as a means of protecting the cell population through kin selection.
+In addition, we show that defense systems have anti-phage specificity that is often linked to a few phage families or genera, suggesting that these defense systems use a more general sensing mechanism or that their effector is activated by other cellular responses.
+This is especially evident for Zorya Type I and CBASS Type III-C, which were effective against multiple distinct phage families.
+While Zorya remains largely uncharacterized, the current knowledge of CBASS activation suggests a variety of phage sensing strategies, including the recognition of peptides (HORMA domain) and dsDNA binding (cyclase) in Escherichia coli CBASS Type III-C (34), binding of structured phage RNA in Staphylococcus schleiferi CBASS Type I-B (47), and phage-driven depletion of folate-like molecules in Vibrio cholerae CBASS Type II (48).

-Interestingly, we found that several pairs of the tested defense systems, which exhibit complementary anti-phage specificities, co-occur in P. aeruginosa strains.
+We found that several pairs of the tested defense systems, which exhibit complementary anti-phage specificities, co-occur in P. aeruginosa strains.
 We expect that these combinations of defense systems could provide a broader range of phage protection through the complementary phage specificities of each individual defense system.
-The complementary activities of naturally co-occurring defense systems have also been found to enable resuscitation from defense system-induced bacterial dormancy (R-M and CRISPR-Cas) (49) and to prevent plasmid dissemination in Vibrio cholerae El Tor strains (DdmABC and DdmDE) (50), the latter proposing that defense system cooperation might play a role in bacterial pathogenicity.
+The complementary activities of naturally co-occurring defense systems have also been found to enable resuscitation from defense system-induced bacterial dormancy (RM and CRISPR-Cas) (49) and to prevent plasmid dissemination in V. cholerae El Tor strains (DdmABC and DdmDE) (50), the latter proposing that defense system cooperation might play a role in bacterial pathogenicity.

-The strong correlation found between number of defense systems and phage resistance further indicates that multiple defense system combinations are beneficial to cover the whole range of predating phages.
-The importance of the number of defense systems in determining phage resistance is further evidenced by the high levels of phage-resistance of five of our clinical isolates that encode between 13 to 19 defense systems.
-Attempts to isolate phages from diverse wastewater samples against defenserich strains or to transform plasmid DNA proved more difficult, again pointing to the strains' inherent ability to defend well from incoming threats.
+The strong correlation found between a number of defense systems and phage resistance further indicates that multiple defense system combinations are beneficial to cover the whole range of predating phages.
+The importance of the number of defense systems in determining phage resistance is further evidenced by the high levels of phage resistance of five of our clinical isolates that encode between 13 and 19 defense systems.
+Attempts to isolate phages from diverse wastewater samples against defense-rich strains or to transform plasmid DNA proved more difficult, again pointing to the strains' inherent ability to defend well from incoming threats.

-Importantly, our findings demonstrate the significance of the individual defense systems in predicting susceptibility of P. aeruginosa strains to phages.
-However, factors such as genetic context, interactions among defense systems (49, 51-53), the presence of unknown defense systems and anti-defense mechanisms, will affect the final outcome of phage infection.
+Our findings demonstrate the significance of the individual defense systems in predicting the susceptibility of P. aeruginosa strains to phages.
+However, factors such as genetic context, interactions among defense systems (49, 51-53), the presence of unknown defense systems, and anti-defense mechanisms will affect the final outcome of phage infection.
 Further research is required to enhance the predictive accuracy of genomic analysis, which could prove beneficial for ecological and evolutionary studies.

-Altogether, our results show that while phage host range has traditionally been linked to receptor-associated factors (54), the number of defense systems is also a strong indicator of the susceptibility of cells to phage in P. aeruginosa.
-Naturally occurring P. aeruginosa clinical strains with a large number of defense systems show an increased resistance to phages and may be selected for upon more widespread use of therapeutic phages.
-Therefore, monitoring the evolution and spread of phage-resistant clinical pathogens, and selecting or engineering phages with anti-defense properties may become instrumental to combat antimicrobial resistance using phage.
+Together, our results show that while phage host range has traditionally been linked to receptor-associated factors (54), the number of defense systems is also a strong indicator of the susceptibility of cells to phage in P. aeruginosa.
+Naturally occurring P. aeruginosa clinical strains with a large number of defense systems show increased resistance to phages and may be selected for more widespread use of therapeutic phages.
+Therefore, monitoring the evolution and spread of phage-resistant clinical pathogens and selecting or engineering phages with anti-defense properties may become instrumental in combatting antimicrobial resistance using phage.